On morphisms killing weights, weight complexes, and Eilenberg-Maclane (co)homology of spectra: Notation and a reminder on weight structures

 We will call a contravariant additive functor $\cu\to \au$ for an abelian $\au$ {\it cohomological} if it converts distinguished triangles into long exact sequences.
 For a cohomological $F$ we will denote $F\circ [-i]$ by $F^i$.

 For $I\in \obj \cu$ we will denote the cohomological functor $\cu(-,I)$ (from $\cu$ into $\ab$) by $H_I$.

-On the other hand, we will call a covariant functor $F$ satisfying this condition a {\it homological} one or just homology; we denote $F\circ [i]$ by $F_i$.
+On the other hand, we will call a covariant functor $F$ satisfying this condition a {\it homological} one or just homology; we will write $F_I$ for the composition $F\circ [i]$.
 So, for an $\au$-complex $(M^i,d^i:M^i\to M^{i+1})$ the object $\ke(d^{i})/\imm d^{i-1}$ is the $i$th homology $H_i(M)$.
 This convention is compatible with the previous papers of the author; yet it forces us to use a somewhat weird numbering for $H\z$-homology of spectra in \S\ref{sshtop}.

 Let $\cu$ be a triangulated category closed with respect to coproducts, $B\subset \obj \cu$.
-Then an object $M$ of $\cu$ is called {\it compact} if the functor $\cu(M,-)$ commutes with all small coproducts.
+Then an object $M$ of $\cu$ is said to be {\it compact} if the functor $\cu(M,-)$ commutes with all small coproducts.

 $L$ will always be an arbitrary (fixed) field. $\lvect$ will denote the category of finite dimensional $L$-vector spaces.